 - TIEAs with Aruba, Costa Rica and Saint Lucia have come into force.

-- TIEAs with Liechtenstein and Uruguay have been signed.
+- TIEAs with Bahrain, the British Virgin Islands, Brunei, Liechtenstein, Panama and Uruguay have been signed.

-Canada now has 90 tax treaties in force, 11 new or revised tax treaties signed but not yet in force, and 8 new or revised tax treaties under negotiation.
+Canada currently has 90 tax treaties in force, 11 new or revised tax treaties signed but not yet in force, and 8 new or revised tax treaties under negotiation.

-Furthermore, Canada now has 16 TIEAs in force, 2 TIEAs signed but not yet in force, and 12 TIEAs under negotiation.
+Canada also has 16 TIEAs in force, 6 TIEAs signed but not yet in force, and 8 TIEAs under negotiation.